SalarBasiri/ISP-Tester/README.md

 Extract the ZIP file to a folder on your computer (e.g., C:\InternetTest).

-Step 1: Allow Scripts to Run
+Step 1: Allow Scripts and Run the Accessibility Test

 By default, Windows prevents scripts from running for security.
 You need to allow it temporarily.

-Open the folder where you extracted the files.

-Right-click inside the folder window (in a blank space) and select "Open in Terminal" or "Open PowerShell window here".

-If you get a "SecurityError", run this command in the PowerShell window:

-Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+Run PowerShell as administrator, type Powershel in search, rightclick on it and select Run as Administrator.

+Go to extracted folder (e.g., cd C:\InternetTest)

+PowerShell -> Set-ExecutionPolicy RemoteSigned

 (Type Y and press Enter if asked to confirm.
 This allows scripts to run only in this specific window).

-Step 2: Run the Accessibility Test

 To test the included sample list:

 In the PowerShell window, type the following and press Enter: